Insights: FAQ

 In what time zone are my downloads being reported?

+We do not show YouTube views in the Insights dashboard, as this data is not sent to us by the platform.
 As video views are counted differently than podcast downloads, it would not be a good representation to compare them.
 YouTube counts one view when the following criteria has been met:

 1. A user intentionally initiates the watching of a video.